diamondburned/arikawa/README.md

 demonstrates the most simple needs; in most cases, bots should use the state or the bot router.

+**Note** that Discord discourages use of bots that do not use the interactions API, meaning that this example should not be used for bots.

 ### [Undeleter](https://github.com/diamondburned/arikawa/tree/v3/0-examples/undeleter)

 A slightly more complicated example.
 This bot uses a local state to cache